michetta91/planeasy-webgis/documentation/user-data/email-hashing.md

 - **Pseudonymization**: The hash is a random-looking code that cannot be reversed to the original address.
 - **Data minimization**: Only the hash is stored; no identifiable fields remain.
-- **Purpose limitation**: The code is used exclusively for research data linkage within theBIKEnet and related scientific studies.
+- **Purpose limitation**: The code is used exclusively for research data linkage within scientific studies.
 - **Security**: All transmission and storage are encrypted (HTTPS / Firestore encryption at rest).

 ---